-Except as described as an inclusion in the Schedule of Medical Benefits, services involving treatment to the teeth; extraction of teeth; repair of injured teeth; general dental services; treatment of dental abscesses or granulomas; treatment of gingival tissues (other than for tumors); dental examinations; restoration of the mouth, teeth, or jaws because of injuries from biting, chewing, or accidents; artificial implanted devices; braces; periodontal care or surgery; teeth prosthetics and bone grafts regardless of etiology of the disease process; and repairs and restorations except for appliances that are medically necessary to stabilize or repair sound and natural teeth after an injury; dental and or medical care including mandibular or maxillary surgery, orthodontia treatment, oral surgery, pre-prosthetic surgery, any procedure involving osteotomy to the jaw, and any other dental product or service except as set forth in the Schedule of Medical Benefits.
+Except as described as an inclusion in the Schedule of Benefits, services involving:

+- treatment to the teeth;

+- extraction of teeth;

+- repair of injured teeth;

+- general dental services;

+- treatment of dental abscesses or granulomas;

+- treatment of gingival tissues (other than for tumors);

+- dental examinations;

+- restoration of the mouth, teeth, or jaws because of injuries from

+- o biting,

+- o chewing, or

+- o accidents;

+- artificial implanted devices;

+- braces;

+- periodontal care or surgery;

+- teeth prosthetics and bone grafts regardless of etiology of the disease process; and

+- repairs and restorations except for:

+- o appliances that are medically necessary to stabilize or repair sound and natural teeth after an injury;

+- o dental and or medical care including mandibular or maxillary surgery,

+- orthodontia treatment,

+- oral surgery,

+- pre-prosthetic surgery,

+- any procedure involving osteotomy to the jaw, and any other dental product or service except as set forth in the Schedule of Benefits.

 Coverage for dental services as the result of an injury to sound and natural teeth may be extended under the medical Plan to a maximum of two (2) years following the date of the injury.
-Restorations past the two-year time frame will be considered under the dental benefits described in the PEBP Self-Funded Dental PPO Plan Master Plan Document available at www.pebp.state.nv.us.
+Restorations past the two-year time frame will be considered under the dental benefits described in the PEBP Self-Funded Dental PPO Plan Master Plan Document available at https://pebp.nv.gov/.